torchmd/torchmd/README.md

 conda activate torchmd
 conda install pytorch torchvision cudatoolkit=10.1 -c pytorch conda install pyyaml ipython

+pip install torchmd
 ```

 ## Examples
 Various examples can be found in the `examples` folder on how to perform dynamics using TorchMD.

 ## Acknowledgements
 We would like to acknowledge funding by the Chan Zuckerberg Initiative and Acellera in support of this project.
-This project will be now developped in collaboration with openMM (www.openmm.org) and acemd (www.acellera.com/acemd).
+This project will be now developed in collaboration with openMM (www.openmm.org) and acemd (www.acellera.com/acemd).